SungJooK/SungJooK.github.io/_pages/Research.md

   * Finalizing for submitting to _MIS Quarterly_
   * with Hongchang Wang, Karen Xie, Wei Chen and Zaiyan Wei

+* Does the ''Going Solo'' Relationship Trend have an Effect on the Real Estate Market?
+  * Finalizing for submitting to _Management Science_
+  * with Ralph Siebert and Zaiyan Wei
+  * Presented at POMS Annual Conference (2022)

 * The Spillover Effect of a Minimum Wage Increase on a Multi-level Marketing Firm and Its “Uncovered” Sales Agents
   * In preparation for submitting to _Journal of Marketing_
   * with Dinesh Puranam, Wreeto Kar, and S. Siddarth